mykmurashko/LiDAR/README.md

 ##Step 1:
 Digital Elevation Model Creation:
   The GDAL library is used for this step.
-  Reffer to the DEMcreation.txt for a brief walkthrough of the process Create_DEM.sh is a bash file that uses GDAL commands to create elevation models.
+  Reffer to the 'Manual for DEM creation' for a brief walkthrough of the process Create_DEM.sh is a bash file that uses GDAL commands to create elevation models.

 ##Step 2: